Thinking about how you'll impact the world around you?

 You embrace a challenge.
 You're open to discovery.
 You want to change the world, for yourself and for others.
 And you're not afraid to admit it.

-If you've thought about making UT Austin part of your future, you'll find information here to help you decide and begin the process.
-All first time students at UT must apply through Be a Longhorn webpage.
+All first time students at UT must apply through TEXAS Admissions webpage.
 Don't forget to list Electrical and Computer Engineering as your first choice major.

 - Have graduated or will soon graduate from high school or receive a GED and